-- A) to declare that Defendants violated Plaintiff's fundamental constitutional rights as set forth in this First Amended Complaint; - B) to declare that Defendants violated Plaintiff's rights protected by Michigan law as set forth in this First Amended Complaint; - C) to permanently enjoin Defendants Oakland County, Karen McDonald, Michael J. Bouchard, and Matthew Peschke from enforcing, in any way, Michigan Compiled Laws § 750.543m against Plaintiff for his conduct, specifically including his speech challenging the actions of election officials and the conduct of elections, including his conduct during the Oakland County recount held on or about December 15, 2023, as set forth in this First Amended Complaint; - D) to declare that Michigan Compiled Laws § 750.543m is unconstitutional facially and as applied to Plaintiff's conduct, specifically including his speech, during the Oakland County recount held on or about December 15, 2023, as set forth in this First Amended Complaint;
+- A) to declare that Defendants violated Plaintiff's fundamental constitutional rights as set forth in this Complaint; - B) to declare that Defendants violated Plaintiff's rights protected by Michigan law as set forth in this Complaint; - C) to permanently enjoin Defendants Oakland County, Karen McDonald, Michael J. Bouchard, and Matthew Peschke from enforcing, in any way, Michigan Compiled Laws § 750.543m against Plaintiff for his conduct, specifically including his speech, during the Oakland County recount held on or about December 15, 2023, as set forth in this Complaint;

-E) to award Plaintiff nominal, compensatory, and punitive damages against all Defendants jointly and severally;

-F) to order Defendant Oakland County to permanently expunge all records referencing or relating to Plaintiff's arrest, charge, and prosecution as set forth in this First Amended Complaint;

-G) to award Plaintiff his reasonable attorney fees, costs, and expenses pursuant to 42 U.S.C. § 1988 and other applicable law;

-H) to grant such other and further relief as this court should find just and proper.
+- D) to declare that Michigan Compiled Laws § 750.543m is unconstitutional facially and as applied to Plaintiff's conduct, specifically including his speech, during the Oakland County recount held on or about December 15, 2023, as set forth in this Complaint; - E) to award Plaintiff nominal, compensatory, and punitive damages in the amount of \$5,000,000 against all Defendants jointly and severally; - F) to order Defendant Oakland County to permanently expunge all records referencing or relating to Plaintiff's arrest, charge, and prosecution as set forth in this Complaint; - G) to award Plaintiff his reasonable attorney fees, costs, and expenses pursuant to 42 U.S.C. § 1988, Michigan Compiled Laws § 600.2911, and other applicable law; - H) to grant such other and further relief as this court should find just and proper.